"And they're all lining up for the start of the spring semester....they'll be running into gale force winds...it's really a beautiful day out there!"

 This is something I could use right about now.
 The start of the "long semester" can be a bit daunting.
 While the fall semester seems short and intense, and usually involves cramming in a concert or two before the Christmas season, which runs from about Nov.
 20 to the 1st of January, and includes every organization I work for putting on most of their shows for the year, the spring semester is less packed, though it seems to go on twice as long and largely takes places in the cold and dark of January and February and sometimes March.
 When it's not dark it's overcast.

 I could use a new start, the sense of a fresh new beginning.
 That's where these consultants come in.

 Why, we might inquire, do a series on flashy French organ toccatas in the middle of January?

 Well, why not?

 And then it hit me: maybe I need a little bit of a pick up.
 Maybe you do, too.
-So we'll let these fellows dazzle us with the loud and the flashy for a little bit, and by the end, we'll know something about the institution of the French organ toccata.
+So we'll let these fellows dazzle us with the loud and the flashy for a little bit, and by the end, we'll really know something about the institution of the French organ toccata.

 Today we're really just interested in the opening.
 I'm going to post the entire recording of each one because it's just easier, but you can listen to the opening minute or so of each one and get the idea.